d0vgan/npp-XBracketsLite/README.md

 * Sel To Nearest Brackets: when the caret is between bracket or quote characters, selects the text within the surrounding brackets or quotes, e.g. `"ab|cd"` becomes `"|abcd|"`.

 The plugin's configuration is defined by the file "XBrackets_Config.json" that must be placed near the "XBrackets.dll".
-The configuration file contains both the plugin's settings and the file type-specific (language-specific) syntaxes and rules.
+This configuration file contains both the plugin's settings and the file type-specific (language-specific) syntaxes and rules.
 For example, the `Sel_AutoBr` property allows to enclose (or disclose) the selected text with brackets.
 See "XBrackets.txt" for details.